Wasserstein Stability for Persistence Diagrams: Introduction

-One of the main difficulties in establishing a $p$-Wasserstein bound is that \emph{interleaving}, a key tool in persistence stability results, cannot be applied.
-Indeed, at first there does not seem to be a natural algebraic description of Wasserstein distance in the same way as for bottleneck distance.
-However, here we take a fundamentally different approach to proving $p$-Wasserstein stability which at its core focuses on a cellular $p$-Wasserstein stability theorem.
+\emph{Interleavings} are a key tool in existing stability results as they allow us to relate the bottleneck distance between persistence diagrams to the interleaving distance between persistence modules.
+One of the main difficulties in establishing a $p$-Wasserstein bound is that interleavings between persistence modules are not sufficient.
+Here we take a fundamentally different approach to proving $p$-Wasserstein stability which, at its core, focuses on a cellular $p$-Wasserstein stability theorem.
 The proof exploits the local correspondences between coordinates of the points in the persistence diagram with critical cells in a filtration over a cellular complex.
-This cellular $p$-Wasserstein stability theorem then can be modified and applied to a variety of settings to prove a range of stability theorems.
-In contrast, the stability of linear representations of persistent homology are usually stated of upper bounds in terms of the $1$-Wasserstein distance, for which the pre-existing stability results for $p$-Wasserstein distances cannot be applied.
-An important corollary of this paper is that we also get stability results for these linear representations.

-Using the cellular stability theorem as inspiration, we also develop the algebraic theory to deal with Wasserstein distance for persistence modules.
-The description of the distance is different to the notion of interleaving, being closer to the single morphism characterization from \cite{bauer2014induced}.
-Our generalized description recovers this result in the special case of bottleneck distance.

-Using this theory, we prove the stabilty results in a more general setting, albeit with more technically involved proofs.
-We also show a Minkowski-type of result connecting the norms of a persistence modules, also called total persistence, in a short exact sequence.
-The upper bound follows naturally from our study of the Wasserstein distance, but surprisingly, there is a lower bound as well, giving a geometric result for group extensions of persistence modules for all $p\geq 1$.
+This local correspondence \prs{was first used for computing vineyards \cite{cohen2006vines} and more recently for optimization over persistence diagrams \cite{gameiro2016continuation,poulenard2018topological,chen2019topological,leygonie2019framework}}. \prs{A similar technique to the one used in this paper was used in \cite{cohen2006vines} to prove a stability result for the bottleneck distance, but which we use to prove a stability result for the $p$-Wasserstein distance.} This cellular $p$-Wasserstein stability theorem then can applied to a variety of settings to prove a range of stability theorems.